cds 1.4.0

 Initialize split-ordered list of default capacity.

 The default capacity is defined in bucket table constructor.
-See split_list::expandable_bucket_table, split_list::static_ducket_table which selects by split_list::dynamic_bucket_table option.
+See split_list::expandable_bucket_table, split_list::static_bucket_table which selects by split_list::dynamic_bucket_table option.

-template<class GC, class OrderedList, class Traits = split_list::type_traits>
+template<class GC, class OrderedList, class Traits = split_list::traits>

 cds::intrusive::SplitListSet< GC, OrderedList, Traits >::SplitListSet ( size_t nItemCount,